Skip To Main Content

 Math

-This course of study leads to the Algebra 1 Common Core Regents examination.
-This course is aligned with the New York State Common Core Standards.
+This course of study leads to the Algebra 1 Regents examination.
+This course is aligned with the New York State Next Generation Standards.
 By the completion of this course, students will have a deeper understanding of functions.
-Areas of study include: relationships between quantities and reasoning with equations, linear and exponential relationships, descriptive statistics, expressions and equations, and quadratic functions and modeling
+Areas of study include: relationships between quantities and reasoning with equations, linear and Exponential relationships, descriptive statistics, expressions and equations, and quadratic functions and modeling.

 INTERMEDIATE ALGEBRA (MAT 330) 1 Credit